2026 Singing Nettle Herbcrafters registration begins in February!

 Herbal Arts in the Garden

 The focus of this seasonal community journey is to deepen our relationship with the living world around us, and practice being co-creators with it!
-These workshops will offer you a beginner’s foundation in folk herbalism, heart-centered gardening, and will offer a space for you to deepen your relationship with the living plants.
+These workshops will offer you a beginner’s foundation in folk herbalism, heart-centered gardening, and will offer a space for you to deepen your felt-sense relationship with these herbal allies.

-I will offer afternoon workshops on a couple wednesdays a month throughout the growing season depending on when certain plants are ready for harvest.
-This is an opportunity to learn about herbal gardening, and to learn to make and safely use these vital, nutritive remedies, such as teas, tinctures, vinegars, oils, and syrups for your home healthcare and wellbeing.
+Two wednesdays a month during the growing season (May-September) we will tend and craft together in the garden.
+Each season will look a little different.
+In the Spring, we will do more wildcrafting, transplanting and weeding.
+Throughout the summer into early autumn, as more herbs are ready for harvest, we will begin making remedies to stock our kitchen apothecaries.
+This is an opportunity to learn about herbal gardening, timely and respectful harvesting, and to learn to make and safely use these vital, nutritive remedies, such as teas, tinctures, vinegars, oils, and syrups for your home healthcare and wellbeing.

 Examples of how we might stock our Kitchen Apothecary from the garden this season: